Diploma in Mechanical Engineering (N41)

 You will also gain insights into the latest technologies that are reshaping the industry, such as Artificial Intelligence, robotics and the Internet of Things (IOT).
 Apply your skills by creating innovative clean energy solutions, developing new materials and processes, as well as designing and manufacturing products ranging from consumer products to medical devices.

-Or you can choose the Mobility Design Engineering specialisation if you want to play a key role in helping Singapore achieve its Green Plan 2030 targets.
-With modules in Mechanical Drives System, Electrical Technology System and Mobility System Design & Integration, you will gain electro-mechanical mobility skills that are sought-after in the mobility technology sector.
+Through modules in Mechanical Drive Systems, Electrical Technology Systems, and Mobility System Design & Integration, you will develop electro-mechanical mobility skills that are in high demand within the mobility technology sector.

-At ME, you will always be at the forefront of the latest technologies by learning and collaborating on industry-relevant projects with our partners such as Akribis, Hope Technik, Autodesk, Grundfos, Carrier, PSA Singapore and the Smart Nation Digital Government Office.
+At ME, you will always be at the forefront of the latest technologies by learning and collaborating on industry-relevant projects with our partners such as Akribis, HOPE Technik, Autodesk, Grundfos, Carrier, and SMC Corporation.

 Overview of Your ME Journey